Nicholas Galitzine: Breakthrough and recognition (2020–present)

 Galitzine starred alongside Anne Hathaway in the film The Idea of You (2024), based on a novel with the same title, and portrayed a member of a fictional boy band, August Moon, who enters a relationship with Hathaway's character, a divorced mother.
 He received the role when, in his audition performance, he chose an Alabama Shakes song which led to a spontaneous dance between him and Hathaway.
 To prepare for the role, he took part in a "boy band boot camp" that included dance rehearsals and stage training.
 He was also the only cast member to provide vocals for the film's soundtrack, completing the recording process in under a week.
 Executive music producer Savan Kotecha developed the songs specifically around Galitzine's voice after hearing his audition.
 Critics drew comparisons of August Moon to One Direction, with Galitzine saying that his character, Hayes Campbell, was not inspired by Harry Styles.
 While promoting the film, Galitzine told GQ that he was uncomfortable with being primarily judged on his appearance and emphasised that he wanted to be taken seriously as an actor.
 Galitzine provided vocals on all songs by the band in the soundtrack.
 He received nominations at the Guild of Music Supervisors Awards and the Hollywood Music in Media Awards for the Best Song Written and/or Recorded for a Film and the Best Original Song in a Feature Film respectively for the movie's eponymous song.
 Galitzine was nominated for Breakthrough Performer of the Year at the 2024 Gold Derby Awards.

 In May 2024, it was announced that Galitzine had been cast as He-Man for the upcoming live action film Masters of the Universe.
 To prepare, he pursued physical training, including bench-pressing and weightlifting.
-He also ate 4000 calories worth of food each day to bulk up.
-Filming wrapped in June 2025.
+He also said he ate 4,000 calories worth of food each day to bulk up.
+Filming wrapped in June 2025, and the film was released in the summer of 2026.
 Galitzine made his Met Gala debut in 2024.
 The same year, it was announced he would venture into voice acting as the lead in the Mexican animated adventure film Wings of Freedom, alongside Eva Longoria.
 Galitzine will portray Lieutenant Pirro, a Swift member of an animal airforce, who has to defeat an artificial intelligence being named Eternity who plans to take control over the world.
-The co-producer Gregory Ouanhon said the decision to hire Galitzine came because he had "a certain panache, elegance and a presence, in addition to a great sense of humor".
+The film's co-producer Gregory Ouanhon said the decision to hire Galitzine came because he had "a certain panache, elegance and a presence, in addition to a great sense of humor".